miniquandt/Duffy4Commish/README.md

 0. Download and install this git repro
     - Probably can download Zip from online
-    - download git, install that way
+    - Download git, install that way
         - https://desktop.github.com/

 # Download Public Data